 It’s probably no secret that we love washi tape here at ABM.
-We use it in projects all the time (like here and here), and we even have our own line of it now too!
+We use it in projects all the time (like here and here).
 We’re working with our longtime supporters Chronicle Books on this post, who sent us a copy of Fun with Washi!
 The book is filled with washi ideas we hadn’t thought of, and it inspired us to make our own version of their pixelated washi heart, but we decided to do the heart as a wall decal on a much larger scale.
 Since the washi can be removed whenever you like, this is also a great decor idea for renters and dorm rooms.

 Make as many lines as you need to achieve the height that you want (mine is about 40″ tall).
 You’ll notice that I made the lines shorter towards the bottom and top so I wouldn’t waste any thin tape in places where I wouldn’t be putting any squares.